syncfusion-content/javascript-docs/js/PivotClient/Paging.md

 ## Using Pager

-You can enable Pager in PivotClient by setting the [`enablePaging`](/api/js/ejpivotclient#members:enablePaging) property to true.
-You can provide the page size and current page details for each axis through [`pagerOptions`](/api/js/ejpivotclient#members:pagerOptions) property.
+You can enable Pager in pivot client by setting the [`enablePaging`](/api/js/ejpivotclient#members:enablepaging) property to true.
+You can provide the page size and current page details for each axis through [`pagerOptions`](/api/js/ejpivotclient#members:datasource-pageroptions) property.

 ### Client Mode